-Parents talking to their teens about being overweightNovember 8th, 2012 in Overweight and Obesity /
+Parents talking to their teens about being overweightNovember 8, 2012 in Medicine & Health / Overweight and Obesity

 According to the Centers for Disease Control and Prevention, about 28% of adolescents are overweight.
 This means that about 1 in every 5 parents is thinking about how to discuss this with their child.
 Creating a healthful home environment, modeling healthful behaviors, and providing encouragement and support to adolescents for positive behavior changes may be more effective than communicating with adolescents about weight-related topics, according to a new study released in the November/December 2012 issue of the Journal of Nutrition Education and Behavior.

 According to the Institute of Medicine, Committee on Prevention of Obesity in Children and Youth, overweight and obese adolescents have an increased risk for physical comorbidities, including type 2 diabetes and negative psychosocial consequences stemming from the stigma associated with being overweight.
 With the rise in childhood obesity, development regarding interventions specifically for parents of overweight adolescents could be part of the solution.